nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/core-server/indexing-and-query/page-providers.md

 ---
 {{! excerpt}}

-Page providers allow retrieving items with pagination facilities, they can be used in a non-UI or non-JSF context like event listeners or core services.
+Page providers allow retrieving items with pagination facilities, they can be used in a non-UI context like event listeners or core services.

 {{! /excerpt}}

-For an introduction to content views, please refer to the [Content Views]({{page page='content-views'}}) page.

 {{#> callout type='info'}}
 Watch the related courses on Nuxeo University